Learning Goals and Success Criteria

 Structure of Atoms - by Tyler DeWhitt

-Notes for Atomic Structure - 1 pager of typed notes.
+Notes for Atomic Structure - 2 pages of typed notes.
 Need to cut and paste in and go through and highlight or underline key knowledge.
 Pretty much memorise the info on this page.
+At the end is a little summary of the results they get at the inteactive below.

 interactive on parts of the Atom - Simple, Accurate, suited to this course, and has a checking for understanding - a rare online site.
 Excellent.
 Can use this to source notes - make a table from the checking for understanding at the end by asking students to copy the table and write in the correct answers that they get online.